OpenAttribution/open-attribution/README.md

 Open Attribution is committed to building a community of developers who work together to build a secure ecosystem.
 The goal of having this as Open Source is to enable a community of advertisers who control the tracking of their adverstising campaigns and data.

-## Ready?
+## Interested in getting involved?

-This project is just starting, so if you're interested in using it please reach out before putting it into production.
-To learn more head to [Getting Started](https://openattribution.github.io/open-attribution/getting_started/installation) to learn more.
+🏗️ This project is just starting, so if you're interested in using it please reach out before putting it into production.
+You can reach out on [Discord](https://discord.gg/Z5ueYE3Ct3) or email hello@openattribution.dev

+To read the work in progress documentation head to [Getting Started]([https://openattribution.dev/docs/getting_started/installation](https://openattribution.dev/docs/getting_started/installation/)) to learn more.

 ### Why do apps NEED attribution?